fbpx

 Even if both drivers bear some percentage of fault, it is still possible to collect damages in a personal injury lawsuit.
 When filing a lawsuit, the plaintiff has the burden of showing the defendant was liable for the accident by providing evidence of negligence.

 Filing a lawsuit requires some investigation into the car accident and collecting all evidence.
-It is important to keep any documentation of the crash, a car accident report, all receipts from repairs, and all medical and hospital bills.
+It is important to keep any documentation of the crash, all receipts from repairs, and all medical and hospital bills.
 This will help you collect a higher amount of damages in a lawsuit.

 When a driver is not properly adhering to all the rules of the road, then they are likely in breach of their duty of care.
 Once a breach has been established, then it must be shown that the breach caused the accident.
 This will require some type of evidence to prove, such as police reports, victim testimony, and statements from a witness.